ray-project/ray/python/ray/rllib/ddpg/README.md

-Code in this package is adapted from https://github.com/openai/baselines/tree/master/baselines/deepq.
+Code in this package follows the style of dqn.